pfriedrich-hub/HRTF_relearning_data/README.md

   which were created using the trialsequence class of the "slab" python package
 - the folder "in_ear_recordings" containing the recordings obtained from the in-ear microphones, which were used to compute the DTFs

-please refer to the methods section for a detailed description of recording, DTF calculation and processing
+Please refer to the methods section for a detailed description of recording, DTF calculation and processing.